Caeli: cooling buildings with low-carbon air conditioning

 The need for disruptive innovation in the existing air-conditioning market

 Over the next thirty years, an average of four air conditioners could be sold every second, according to the International Energy Agency.
-Air conditioning is becoming a real scourge for the climate: it's time to change the model.
+Air conditioning is becoming a real environmental threat: the time has come to change models.

-The most urgent measure to implement would be to ensure that all new air conditioners are much more energy-efficient.
-Not all units are created equal, and some are up to 25% more energy-efficient.
+The most urgent step to take would be to ensure that all new air conditioners are much more energy-efficient.
+All units are different, and some are up to 25% more energy-efficient.
 But is this enough?
-There is a growing need for projects advocating the "air conditioning of the future".
+There is a growing need for projects championing an 'air-conditioning of the future'.

 Caeli is one of them.